 queue.page_capacity), it becomes a tail page, and a new head page is created.
 Tail pages are immutable, and the head page is append-only.

 Second, the queue records details about itself (pages, acknowledgements, etc) in a separate file called a checkpoint file.

-When recording a checkpoint, Logstash will:
+When recording a checkpoint, Logstash:

 fsyncon the head page.

 The process of checkpointing is atomic, which means any update to the file is saved if successful.

-that is buffered in the persistent queue, but not yet checkpointed, is lost.
+If Logstash is terminated, or if there is a hardware-level failure, any data that is buffered in the persistent queue, but not yet checkpointed, is lost.

 1 can severely impact performance.